News / Analysis

 Asian indices this morning were led up by the Hang Seng’s 2.2% increase.

-The Australian dollar is showing some backwind after the nation’s central bank – as expected – dropped interest rates by 15 basis points to 0.1%, Governor Lowe mentioning better-than-expected economic data but the threat of continued high unemployment.
+The Australian dollar is showing some backwind after the nation’s central bank – as expected – dropped The cost of accessing money not owned. rates by 15 basis points to 0.1%, Governor Lowe mentioning better-than-expected economic data but the threat of continued high unemployment.

 WTI yesterday briefly dropped beneath $34 before shaking it off and quickly soaring to above $37 per barrel on hopes of an extended production agreement between Russia and OPEC+.